LNXSeus/Advancely/README.md

 ## How To Use

-1.  **Download**: Grab the latest release for your operating system from the [**releases page**](https://github.com/LNXSeus/Advancely/releases).
+1.  **Download**: Grab the latest release (Windows, Linux, or macOS are all in one) from the [**releases page**](https://github.com/LNXSeus/Advancely/releases).
+2.  **Extract to Folder**: Extract the downloaded zip file into a folder and the run the Advancely.exe file ALWAYS from that folder. **DO NOT CREATE A SHORTCUT TO THE EXE FILE**.
-2.  **Configure (Optional)**: For first-time use, you can simply run the application.
+3.  **Configure (Optional)**: For first-time use, you can simply run the application.
 To customize, press `ESC` in the tracker window to open the settings.
 Here you can select your Minecraft version, choose a tracking category, and configure visuals and hotkeys.
-3.  **Run**: Launch Advancely.
+4.  **Run**: Launch Advancely FROM THE EXTRACTED FOLDER.
 It will automatically find your most recently played singleplayer world and begin displaying your progress in real-time.

+### Known Limitations

+* **Symbolic Links**: On Windows and macOS, the real-time file watcher may not function correctly if your `.minecraft/saves` folder is a symbolic link.
+For best results, please provide a direct path to your saves folder in the settings if you use a custom location.
+* **Shortcuts**: You must always run the application from where all the `.dll` files are located.
+Do not create a shortcut to the Advancely.exe file.

 ### Licenses & Credits